MiamiOH-CSE274/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - "each version of a file"/it basically "holds a file's data"
-2. tree - TODO
+2. tree - a "level of directory information"
-3. commit - TODO
+3. commit - holds data for any change made in a repo
-4. repo - TODO
+4. repo - "a database containing all information" for a project
-5. hash - TODO
+5. hash - the unique name given to each object in the repo